MAKE-UIUC/CrackMIT/Puzzle 3/README.md

 ###Improved Method
 Because we’re from UIUC, we couldn’t possibly leave this solution in such an abismal state.
 After we completed the puzzle, we extended the program we used to express the number as a binary string, to go all the way and render the QR code nicely.

+To use, simply run `python squares.py` (note: you need `pngcanvas` installed) and copy-paste your number at the prompt.
+It will output a file called `qr.png` containing the QR code.

 [Puzzle 4](https://github.com/MAKE-UIUC/CrackMIT/tree/master/Puzzle%204)